ugGit/actscore-issue-recreation/README.md

 ...
 ```

+## Conclusions so far

-Based on the error log above, we assume the error is caused by the destruction of a `string`.
+Based on the error log and the debugger output above, we assume the error is caused by the destruction of a `string` within a `vector`.
 This can also be confirmed, by commenting the creation of the vector of strings (`std::vector<std::string> vec {"z", "y", "x"};`).
 If the project is rebuilt and run after this modification, it executes correctly again.
-This works regardless of the code instantiating an Eigen matrix.
+This works regardless of the code instantiating an Eigen matrix and the execution policy selected.

-One interesting observation made during the research of this issue, is the fact that compiling for `DEBUG` results also in a correct running program without the matrix code in `main.cpp`.
+One interesting observation made during the research of this issue, is the fact that compiling for `DEBUG` results also in a correct running program without the matrix code in `main.cpp` when using `par_unseq` as execution policy.
 I.e. using `cmake -S . -B build -DCMAKE_CXX_COMPILER=$PWD/nvc++_p -DCMAKE_BUILD_TYPE=Debug` for configuration.